-- A living room which is not used for sleeping plus; - One bedroom for each husband and wife (or co-habitee). - One bedroom for every two children of the same sex under the age of 12. - One bedroom for every two children of the opposite sex under 8 years of age. - One bedroom for any remaining members of the household.
+- A living room which is not used for sleeping plus; - One bedroom for each co-habiting couple. - · One bedroom for every two children of the same sex under the age of 12. - One bedroom for every two children of the opposite sex under 8 years of age. - One bedroom for any remaining members of the household.